1. Under French influence

 1.2 The Kingdom of Holland (1806 – 1810)

 Louis Bonaparte began to rule in the Kingdom of Holland – such was the name of the new state – on June 22, 1806, with a large indifference of the Dutch.
-Only after death of William V many proponents of the Orange dynasty and monarchism gave him thLouisBonaparte_Hollandeir support.
+Only after death of William V many proponents of the Orange dynasty and monarchism gave him their support.
 Louis himself disappointed Napoleon much as he showed big loyalty to his kingdom, to which he indeed harbored great affection.
 Divergence of interests of the French Empire and the Kingdom of Holland was huge.
 Bonaparte treated new state mainly as a tool on his war against England – it should be a source of money, soldiers and supporter of his policies.
 And in this period the emperor began continental blockade of the United Kingdom, what was in flagrant contradiction with the interests of the Kingdom of Holland.
 Louis resisted those demands, especially the huge state debt redemption, and he tolerated violating orders connected with the continental blockade.
 When in 1809 the English shortly occupied Zealand, Bonaparte found it necessary to eliminate the kingdom and incorporate it into the French empire.
 In 1810 French troops began the occupation and Louis abdicated in favor of a son, who, however, never ruled after his father.
 On the picture: king Louis Bonaparte.

 Reminders of Louis are still existing Academy of Arts, Academy of Science and the Royal Library in The Hague.